yanyuchen1661/Biostatistics_method/Clinical_Trails/README.md

 - [WHY]
   - Randomized controlled trials have no confounding
 - Observational study have confounding, due to treatments are not applied randomly (for patients could have some attributes differ from ordinary people), leading to selection bias and confounding variables.
-  - Mimic what happens in randomized controlled trials (RCT’s) by balancing observed covariates between subjects in control and treatment study groups(Faries, Leon, Haro, Obenchain, 2010).
+  - Mimic what happens in randomized controlled trials (RCT’s) by balancing observed covariates between subjects in control and treatment groups(Faries, Leon, Haro, Obenchain, 2010).
 - [HOW]
   - Given the observed covariates, matching observations from each group based on the probability that a patient received the medicine
   - Isolate the treatment as the only difference between our treatment and control groups